Azure/azure-sdk/docs/java/design.md

 Response<Foo> response = client.getFooWithResponse(a, b, c, context);
 ```

-{% include requirement/MUST %} provide examples on how to access the raw and streamed response for a request, where exposed by the client library.
+{% include requirement/MUST id="java-response-examples" %} provide examples on how to access the raw and streamed response for a request, where exposed by the client library.
 We don't expect all methods to expose a streamed response.

-{% include requirement/MUST %} provide a Java-idiomatic way to enumerate all logical entities for a paged operation, automatically fetching new pages as needed.
+{% include requirement/MUST id="java-pagination-idiomatic" %} provide a Java-idiomatic way to enumerate all logical entities for a paged operation, automatically fetching new pages as needed.
 For example:

 ```java
 // Yes: